taha1048/Data-Cleaning-Transformation/README.md

-i tried evaluate these outliers and here is what i've found
+i tried to evaluate these outliers and here is what i've found

 1- price ranges >>